ryangerardwilson/rgwfuncs/README.md

 ### 1. `interactive_shell`

-#### Usage

 Launches an interactive prompt for inspecting and modifying local variables, making all methods in the rgwfuncs library available by default.
 This REPL (Read-Eval-Print Loop) environment supports command history and autocompletion, making it easier to interact with your Python code.
+This function is particularly useful for debugging purposes when you want real-time interaction with your program's execution environment.

 • Parameters:
   - `local_vars` (dict, optional): A dictionary of local variables to be accessible within the interactive shell.
 If not provided, defaults to an empty dictionary.